HelmholtzAI-Consultants-Munich/PySDDR/README.md

             'output_shape': 4}
         }
 ```
-Note that the correct imports will also need to be specified in your script, so for this case ``` import torch.nn as nn```
+Note that the correct imports will also need to be specified in your script, i.e. ``` import torch.nn as nn```

 2. Use a model architecture saved in a script to define a network:
 ```